-The Compensation Committee established performance objectives under the Echo Bonus Plan that would reward Mr. Sousa and certain members of management of Echo, Inc. for exceeding financial targets with respect to Echo, Inc. established by the Committee.
-The Echo Bonus Plan was structured to provide bonus payouts (as a percentage of base salary) for achieving non-GAAP operating income goals for 2017 for Echo, Inc. (as defined below).
-In order to receive any payout, the Echo Bonus Plan required achievement of Echo non-GAAP operating income of \$4.7 million with a maximum payout requiring achievement of \$5.1 million.
-Non-GAAP operating income for purposes of the Echo Bonus Plan was the Echo business unit's GAAP operating income adjusted for the business unit's deferred revenue writedowns and excluding acquisition related expenses with respect to Echo, Inc. incurred during the year and operating income (loss) from acquisitions consummated during the year with respect to Echo, Inc. Mr. Sousa was (i) not eligible to receive a cash bonus if Echo, Inc. achieved non-GAAP operating income of less than \$4.7 million, (ii) eligible to receive a cash bonus of 40 percent of base salary if Echo, Inc. achieved at least \$5.1 million of non-GAAP operating income, and (iii) eligible to receive an incremental payout between zero and 40 percent of base salary based on straight-line interpolation to the extent that Echo, Inc. achieved non-GAAP operating income between \$4.7 million and \$5.1 million.
+The Compensation Committee established performance objectives under the Verity Bonus Plan that would reward Mr. Sousa and certain members of management of Verity for exceeding financial targets with respect to Verity established by the Compensation Committee.
+The Verity Bonus Plan was structured to provide bonus payouts (as a percentage of base salary) for achieving non-GAAP operating income goals for 2018 for Verity (as defined below).
+In order to receive any payout, the Verity Bonus Plan required achievement of Verity non-GAAP operating income of \$2.0 million with a maximum payout requiring achievement of \$2.6 million.
+Non-GAAP operating income for purposes of the Verity Bonus Plan was the Verity business unit's GAAP operating income before bonuses excluding acquisition related expenses with respect to Verity incurred during the year and operating income (loss) from acquisitions consummated during the year with respect to Verity.
+Mr. Sousa was (i) not eligible to receive a cash bonus if Verity achieved non-GAAP operating income of less than \$2.0 million, (ii) eligible to receive a cash bonus of 32 percent of base salary if Verity achieved at least \$2.6 million of non-GAAP operating income, and (iii) eligible to receive an incremental payout between zero and 32 percent of base salary based on straight-line interpolation to the extent that Verity achieved non-GAAP operating income between \$2.0 million and \$2.6 million.
+The target figures for the Verity Bonus Plan set forth above, like those for the Primary Bonus Plan, were originally established by the Compensation Committee utilizing the revenue recognition standard under ASC 605, and, for the same reasons as reflected above regarding the Primary Bonus Plan, the Compensation Committee subsequently determined that ASC 606, instead of ASC 605, was the optimal metric for determining whether the target figures for the Verity Bonus Plan set forth above were achieved.
+The dollar amounts of the targets, as set forth above, remained unchanged by this determination.

-The Echo, Inc. non-GAAP operating income in 2017 was below the minimum level, therefore the Company did not pay any cash bonus to Mr. Sousa under the Echo Bonus Plan.
+The Verity non-GAAP operating income in 2018 was approximately \$2.4 million.
+Therefore, the Company paid a cash bonus of approximately 21 percent to Mr. Sousa under the Verity Bonus Plan.